andy-pi/weather-monitor/README.md

 sudo make install
 ```

+5. Turn on i2c:
+Run ```sudo raspi-config```
+Use the down arrow to select 5 Interfacing Options
+Arrow down to P5 I2C
+Select yes when it asks you to enable I2C
+Use the right arrow to select the <Finish> button
+Select yes when it asks to reboot

-5. Install Python Slack Api wrapper:
+6. Install Python Slack Api wrapper:
 ```bash
 sudo pip install slacker
 ```

-6. Add your API keys to config.py
+7. Add your API keys to config.py

-7. Update root crontab with the following lines to run the thingspeak script every 15 mins and slack update daily:
+8. Update root crontab with the following lines to run the thingspeak script every 15 mins and slack update daily:
 ``` bash
 @reboot /usr/local/bin/pigpiod
 @reboot sntp -s 24.56.178.140 # to force time update on reboot